arcolinuxd/arco-bspwm/README.md

 All credits to Nick Petrov & Kevin Yanez aka (INTRCPTR)	for making this configuration.

-Do you want to contribute and share your knowledge, contact us.

 # Start by installing the latest ArcoLinuxD installation